lavy28p/Spin-my-day/README.md

 Spin-My-Day

 ## Project Description
 This is a personal productivity app.
-We choose what we do everyday by spinning a wheel.
+We choose what we do everyday by spinning a wheel, just for fun.

 ## Wireframe
 Copied the link below for Desktop and mobile wireframe with public access.